Article

 home+balcony+addition-1920w

-Cost Breakdown of Mold Remediation
+Mold Remediation

 Mold poses multiple threats to houses as well as the inhabitants.
 It may damage the structural integrity of a house, produce unpleasant odors, affect the aesthetics of the house, and introduce health risks.
 It is important to have it removed professionally for a healthy and happy home.
 The average cost of mold remediation is $10 and $25 per square foot.
 The average cost breakdown of mold remediation in terms of square footage is as follows: